Milestone Inspections for South Florida Condominiums

 2. Phase One and Phase Two

 Phase One is a visual inspection by a licensed engineer or architect.
-If it reveals signs of substantial structural deterioration, a more detailed Phase Two inspection follows to evaluate the extent and recommend repairs.
+If it reveals signs of structural deterioration, a more detailed Phase Two inspection follows to evaluate the extent and recommend repairs.
 The findings guide what work the building must undertake.

 3. Timing, Coastal Buildings, and the Reserve Study